hth313/OS4/doc/secondary.rst

 of both primary and secondary functions.

 As the OS4 module controls the keyboard it will also look for assignments when appropriate.
-This will look for both primary and secondary assignments and if both are present, the primary assignment takes precedence.
-Normally they are no collisions, but in case you load keys from storage medium you may get duplicate assignments.
+It will look for both primary and secondary assignments and if both are present, the primary assignment takes precedence.
+Normally they are no collisions, but if the user loads keys from storage medium there may be duplicate assignments.
 This is because such mechanisms predates OS4 and only knows about primary assignments.

-This has a couple of caveats.
-If you manage to remove such assignments outside the control of OS4 (by using another load key assignments that replaces the current ones), the secondary assignments that were shadowed will appear again.
-Loading keys from storage this way will not reclaim the memory used for (shadowed) secondary  assignments.
+There are a couple of things to consider.
+If the user manages to remove such assignments outside the control of OS4 (by using another load key assignments that replaces the current ones), the secondary assignments that were shadowed will appear again.
+Loading keys from storage this way will not reclaim the memory used for secondary  assignments.
 Replacing keys this way only works on primary assignments.
 The secondary assignments are always retained in a merge keys fashion in such cases.